A Century of Song

 A Century of Song is a 6-CD box set by La Musique Populaire.
 As the title suggests, A Century of Song is a chronological overview of songs from the 20th century.
 Recorded from 1999 to 2003, the songs were originally available for download from their website Eschewing the canonical choices that would define such a chronology, LMP recorded songs ranging from the Tin Pan Alley of the turn of the century, to rap, alternative rock and dance music at the century.
 As such, A Century of Songs covers a multitude of genres, including plunderphonics, krautrock, happy hardcore and country.

-Reviews were generally positive, but some expressed bafflement at the selection of songs and the disparate styles used.

 The songs were eventually collected in a six CD-R disc box set, limited to 100 editions worldwide.

 Reviews were generally positive, but some expressed bafflement at the selection of songs and the disparate styles used.

 Recording

 With the release of their EP Aunt Canada in 1996, LMP had attempted to expand their sound.
 Band members Ryan Bassler and Eric Haugen felt that, far from making their own Pet Sounds, they compromised their perfectionism with budgetary concerns, technical and personal limitation.
 Coupled with interpersonal conflicts and a simultaneous non-existent and hostile reception in their native Champaign, Illinois, LMP settled in Evanston, a suburb north of Chicago, in 1999.
-The move also parsed what was a 22 person pop orchestra to core members Bassler and Haugen.
+The move also parsed what was a 22-person pop orchestra to core members Bassler and Haugen.
 In their new recording space, which they called "Eckhouse 2000", they decided to shelve current projects for a new project.

 In a 2005 interview with Italian web magazine Indipop.it, Haugen said that A Century of Song was the band's attempt at "to explore a lot of different avenues of pop music and ultimately discover our own sound."
 This was inspired from his and Bessler's interest in constructing personas, which they refer to as "fake authenticity", alongside new band names, recording locations, and imaginary personnel."
 Haugen lists song poem producer Rodd Keith as an inspiration to the project as the breadth, along with limited time, meant that "the aim was simply to make a finished recording as quickly as possible, and then move on to the next."